Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/03-wetware-assembly.md

 1. Remove the clear plastic from the bottom of the heating pad, revealing the sticky side.
 2. Place the sticky side on the flat part of the heating PCB.
 3. Remove the blue protective plastic on top of the heating pad.
 4. Flip the PCB over.
-On the cable connector, <Highlight color={colors.red}>pull the tabs outward</Highlight> to open it.
+On the cable connector, <Highlight color={colors.red}>pull the beige-colored tabs outward</Highlight> to open it.
 5.	<Highlight color={colors.green}>Insert the cable</Highlight> (blue side down, copper side up) into the cable connector, then <Highlight color={colors.orange}>push the tabs inward</Highlight> to secure the cable.

 </AssemblyInstructionBlock>